 What if your baby protests any position except tummy-sleeping?
-Try these tips to encourage back or side-sleeping:
+It’s time to encourage back sleep training.
+Try these tips to encourage back or side sleeping:

-5. If after trying all the above suggestions and your tummy-sleeper refuses to sleep on his back the best you can do is provide a safe sleeping environment for your front sleeper.
+- If after trying all the above suggestions and your tummy-sleeper refuses to sleep on his back the best you can do is provide a safe sleeping environment for your front sleeper.
 Use a firm sleeping surface and survey baby’s sleeping environment for potential nose-blockers.
 Use fitted crib sheets.
 Remove cushy crib toys and pillows.
-Be sure crib bumpers, if used, are secured tightly and there are no large crevices between the mattress and crib sides or bumpers.